 Join us as a volunteer and help us make Oxford a better place.
 You might like to get involved with one of our Working Groups, or maybe contribute to an ad hoc project.

 “I became involved in the Society by accident really, but I’ve never regretted that.
 As a newcomer to Oxford, I found this a wonderful way to meet people and discover more about my city.
 The people are friendly, welcoming and from all walks of life, while their enthusiasm is infectious.
-I’m retired so it’s good to be part of a team again.”
+It’s good to be part of a team.”
 A volunteer.

 If you’re looking for something enjoyable to get involved in, here are our current opportunities.

-The OxClean team will welcome helpers for a variety of tasks:
+OxClean also welcomes helpers for a variety of tasks:

 - Campaign work – we need more people to join the campaign side of this work, for example to lobby local authorities and encourage press coverage.